Signup

 Setting the Validity Period

 By default, personal accounts are valid for one year.
-Alternatively, you can choose a validity period of 6 months, 1 year, 2 years, or 3 years.
+You can also set a validity period of:

 Account Expiration